-The Basel III framework has been implemented in the EU through new banking requirements: Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms (the CRD IV Directive) and the Regulation 2013/575/EU (the CRR, together with the CRD IV Directive, the CRD IV Package) subsequently updated in the Regulation No. 876/2019 and Directive (EU) No. 2019/878 (the Banking Reform Package with CRR II and CRD V).
+The Basel III framework has been implemented in the EU through new banking requirements: Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms (the CRD IV Directive) and the Regulation 2013/575/EU (the CRR, together with the CRD IV Directive, the CRD IV Package) subsequently updated in the Regulation No. 876/2019 and Directive (EU) No. 2019/878 (the Banking Reform Package with CRR II and CRD V) and recently by CRD VI and CRR III (as both defined below).
 In addition to the capital requirements under CRD IV, the BRRD introduces requirements for banks to maintain at all times a sufficient aggregate amount of own funds and eligible liabilities (the Minimum Requirement for Own Funds and Eligible Liabilities, MREL).
-The Issuer has to meet MREL requirements on a consolidated basis, as established by the CRR II.
 The MREL requirements constrain the structure of liabilities and require the use of subordinated debt, which have an impact on cost and potentially on the Issuer's financing capacity.

 Following the communication received by the Single Resolution Board (SRB) and the Bank of Italy in June 2024, the Issuer shall comply, on a consolidated basis, with an MREL equal to 22.84 per cent. of Risk Weighted Assets (RWA) - plus the applicable Combined Buffer Requirement (CBR) - and 6.09 per cent. of Leverage Ratio Exposures (LRE).
-Similarly, the Issuer has to comply with a subordinated MREL, i.e. to be met with subordinated instruments, equal to 15.06 per cent. of RWA plus applicable CBR - and 6.09 per cent of LRE.
+Similarly, the Issuer has to comply with a subordinated MREL, i.e. to be met with subordinated instruments, equal to 15.06 per cent. of RWA plus applicable CBR - and 6.09 per cent. of LRE.
 For more information on the capital adequacy legislation applicable to the Issuer, please see Section headed "Information about the Issuer", paragraph 1.1.4, "The domicile and legal form of the Issuer, the legislation under which the Issuer operates, its country of incorporation, the address, telephone number of its registered office (or principal place of business if different from its registered office) and website of the Issuer" of this Base Prospectus.

 Furthermore, the G-SIB buffer applies to those institutions included on the list of global systemically important banks, which is updated annually by the Financial Stability Board (the FSB); according to the Press Release issued by the FSB on 27 November 2023, the Issuer has been removed from such list.
 However, the Issuer remains included in the list of Other Systemically Important Institutions (O-SII), as per the Press Release issued by Bank of Italy on 24 November 2023; hence, the Issuer will continue to be subject to a capital buffer for the purposes of systemic risk.
 Specifically, starting from 1 January 2024, the O-SII capital buffer applied to the issuer is equal to 1.50 per cent. of its total risk-weighted exposure.
+The same O-SII buffer (i.e. 1.50 per cent.) should also apply from 1 January 2025.